stackbit/jamstackthemes/content/theme/limp-dark.md

 date: 2020-11-28 # Enter the date you submitted the theme YYYY-MM-DD
 github_branch: master # Specify the repos default branch
 ssg:
-  - No
+  - Jekyll
 cms:
   - No CMS
 css:
-  - Custom
+  - sass
 archetype:
   - Blog
 description: A Lightning fast dark jekyll blog theme
 ---

-# A simple starter kit for Gridsome
+# A simple starter kit for blog

 This theme is a lightweight starter kit.
 It also gives you a well organised starting point to extend it for yourself.